datacoves/docs/docs/how-tos/airflow/use-aws-secrets-manager.md

 ![secrets flowchart](assets/variablle_flow.png)

 Each time a variable is accessed, an API call is made to AWS Secrets Manager.
-If not configured properly, this API call may occur every time a DAG is parsed, not just during task execution.
+If not configured properly, this API call may occur every time a DAG is parsed (every 30 seconds), not just during task execution.
 Since AWS is the first place Airflow looks for variables, repeated calls can significantly increase API usage and lead to a higher-than-expected AWS bill.
 You can read more about this [here](https://medium.com/apache-airflow/setting-up-aws-secrets-backends-with-airflow-in-a-cost-effective-way-dac2d2c43f13).

 ### To solve for this there are 2 best practices to follow: